LOCKDOWN 2.0

 Victoria is currently in a second Lockdown, with restrictions limiting the people who are able to access Childcare during this time.
 In essence, only families that are working in an essential service, and who cannot care for their children at home, as well as families’ with vulnerable or at risk children, may access Care at this point in time.

 In order to access care, these families must have proof to support their claims, either in the form of a Permit or by other means.
 A full outline of these conditions can be accessed here: https://www.vic.gov.au/worker-permit-scheme

 We expect this Lockdown to end on Sunday 13th September, however we will be following the ongoing advice of the Victorian Government.

 - All enrolled children will retain their spot in the Centre;

 - They will continue to receive online learning materials; and

-- Children will continue their learning via our online materials despite no fees being paid by parents;
+- children will continue their learning via our online materials

-- AMIGA will continue to receive essential CCS funding from the Government for each child enrolled, to pay our staff, and
+- AMIGA will continue to receive essential CCS funding from the Government for each child enrolled, which is used to pay our staff, and

-- Our community will endure through this trying time.
+- our community will be supported throughout this trying time.